TAPAS: Fast and Automatic Derivation of Tensor Parallel Strategies for Large Neural Networks: Design and Implementation

-\paragraph{GraphNode.} A GraphNode represents a group of computing or communication operators.
-It can be a layer or a logical group of operators, which is the basic unit for deriving the sharding schedule.
-The \tap graph is made of GraphNode while preserving the directed edges from the original DAG.
-Using the GraphNode IR, we reduce the number of nodes in the T5-large model from 60k to 1015 weight variables.
+\tap\ preprocesses the computational graph into Intermediate Representations (IRs) to facilitate the derivation of parallel strategies.
+Compared to other deep learning IRs like MLIR HLO~\cite{mlir}, \tap\ IR groups operators that are collectively used together.
+Each group of operators(\textit{GraphNodes}) is associated with a set of possible sharding implementations (\textit{ShardingPatterns}) expressed using the Split-Replica-Communication (SRC) expression.
+Once the sharding rules are determined, the associated costs are also decided, which are then used to evaluate the strategies.

-\paragraph{Sharding pattern.} A GraphNode could have multiple ways of sharding.
-For instance, a 2D matrix weight can be split on either dimension or replicated. \tap defines each sharding pattern using the SRC abstraction. \tap also establishes the cost of each sharding pattern based on communication cost.
+\paragraph{GraphNode.} \textit{GraphNode} is the basic unit for deriving the parallel strategy.
+It is a container of operators collectively used together.
+GraphNode is introduced because \textit{the sharding decision is interrelated within a layer}: a decision on the previous tensor will affect the tensor after.
+In the GraphNode representation, \tap tracks the input/output shape and the split axis of each tensor.
+For instance, in \autoref{fig:tapas_ir}, a dense layer can be a GraphNode, which consists of a matrix multiplication (MatMul) op, an addition (BiasAdd) op, and an activation (ReLU) op that has no weight.

-\paragraph{Sharding plan.} A sharding plan is a set of subgraphs (blocks of GraphNodes) with sharding patterns connecting them.
+\paragraph{ShardingPattern.} A \textit{ShardingPatterns} is a possible parallelised implementation of a GraphNode.
+For instance, a 2D matrix weight can be split on either dimension or replicated.
+Therefore, a GraphNode can have multiple valid ShardingPatterns.
+For each GraphNode, \tap defines its sharding patterns using the SRC expression (\autoref{sec:src}) to separate the definition from implementation.
+Once the implementations are decided, \tap can estimate its cost based on the communication pattern and tensor size.